 What is Therapy?

-Psychotherapy is a process that can help people identify the issues that are contributing to their difficulties and identify more effective strategies to cope with their situations and achieve their goals.
+Psychotherapy is a collaborative process that can help people understand the issues that are contributing to their difficulties,identify the strengths they can draw on, and develop more effective strategies to cope with stressful situations and to achieve their goals.

 Who Can Benefit from Therapy?

 Common concerns which bring students to CCPH:

 - College adjustment issues such as homesickness, academic problems

 - Interpersonal issues such as friendship and romantic relationship difficulties

 - Questions/confusion about identity, sexuality, gender, or religious concerns